OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

 .. describe:: help (String, null)

-     help text that appears below the field (can be written in Markdown_)
+    Help text that appears below the field.
+This can be written in Markdown_, but unsafe tags like ``script`` tags will be removed.

      Default
        No help text appears below input field